 Get travel insurance

 Norway might be one of the world’s safest countries but that doesn’t mean you don’t need travel insurance.
 First of all, if you need a visa, travel insurance is mandatory.
 Second of all, if you like exploring off the beaten track, it’s probably a good idea to have travel insurance because you might come across weather conditions that can make your journey more difficult.
-My personal choice is always World Nomads.
+My personal choice is always SafetyWing.
 They might be more expensive than most average travel insurance providers but they will have your back no matter what happens, unlike some other travel insurance providers that offer cheap packages but don’t provide coverage for a lot of emergencies.

 Helpful resources for solo travel in Norway